Climate Climax

 And the government controls societal compliance with its agenda through directives and education, while voters reign over governments with their ballots.

-In the short term, governments and corporations can and must nudge people into the right direction to effectuate urgent changes.
+In the short term, governments and corporations can and must nudge people in the right direction to effectuate urgent changes.
 In the long term, education is key to raise awareness of sustainability issues and subsequently foster people's willingness to follow that ethical compass once it is calibrated, rather than adhering to imposed guidelines.
 Educated citizens, in turn, choose their governments and consumption wisely, and hold those accountable who don't represent their values.

 Across these three groups, responsibility is shared, but not everyone feels or acts equally responsible at all times.
 With current political and corporate agendas diverting awareness and investments from sustainable climate solutions, individual civic action becomes the key lever.